Russia cuts off gas to 2 NATO nations in bid to divide West - NewsBreak

 Russia claimed its missiles hit a batch of weapons that the U.S. and European nations had delivered to Ukraine.
 One person was killed and at least two were injured when rockets hit a residential neighborhood in Kharkiv.

-Western officials, speaking on condition of anonymity to discuss intelligence findings, said Russia has made slow progress in the Donbas region in the east, with “minor gains,” including the capture of villages and small towns south of Izyum and on the outskirts of Rubizhne.
+Western officials, speaking on condition of anonymity to discuss intelligence findings, said Russia has made slow progress in the eastern Donbas region, with “minor gains,” including the capture of villages and small towns south of Izyum and on the outskirts of Rubizhne.

+Serhiy Haidai, the governor of the Luhansk region, conceded that Russia has made minor progress in its advance on Rubizhne through its nearly constant bombardment, but that Ukrainian troops are fighting back and retreating only when there is nothing left to defend.

+“There is no point in staying on territory that has been fired on so often that every meter is well known,” he said.

 “The situation is very difficult.
 There are huge problems with water, food,” Serhii Volynskyi, commander of the marine unit inside the plant, said in a Facebook video message.
 He said hundreds of fighters and civilians were wounded and in need of medical help, and those inside included children, older people and disabled people.